Top 10 Common Security Mistakes Developers Make

 Unrestricted file upload is a direct path to Remote Code Execution (RCE) — the worst possible outcome in application security.
 Even without RCE, attackers can use uploads for stored XSS, path traversal, or denial-of-service attacks.

-Serve user-uploaded files with Content-Disposition: attachment to prevent browser execution
+Content-Disposition: attachment to prevent browser execution// ✅ Safer upload handling

 Session tokens are short and predictable.
 JWTs use the none algorithm.
 Tokens never expire.
 Session IDs aren't regenerated after login.
 Password reset tokens are valid indefinitely.
 These mistakes are individually subtle but collectively devastating.